Goodness in $n$-angulated categories: Abstract

 \section{Abstract}

 We generalise the notions of good, middling good, and Verdier good morphisms of distinguished triangles in triangulated categories, first introduced by Neeman, to the setting of $n$-angulated categories, introduced in Geiss, Keller, and Oppermann.
-We then prove that all morphisms of $n$-angles in an $(n-2)$-cluster tilting $n$-angulated category are middling good for $n>3$, and we provide an example of a morphism in exotic $n$-angulated categories which is not middling good. \blfootnote{ \emph{Date:} \today 2020\emph{ Mathematics Subject Classification.} Primary 18G80. \emph{Key words and phrases.} good morphism, Verdier good morphism, middling good morphism, $n$-angulated category. }
+We then prove that all morphisms of $n$-angles in an $(n-2)$-cluster tilting $n$-angulated category are middling good for $n>3$. \blfootnote{ \emph{Date:} \today 2020\emph{ Mathematics Subject Classification.} Primary 18G80. \emph{Key words and phrases.} good morphism, Verdier good morphism, middling good morphism, $n$-angulated category. }